 If the way you're positioning your TomTom system requires it, you can rotate the display with the preference 'Rotate screen' .
 Each time you use this, the display will be rotated further, until it's back to its original orientation.

-Select 'Change map colors' to choose between the alternative color schemes that are available for the maps used in your TomTom system (several of which are most suitable for use at night).
-Use and to cycle through the different 'day color schemes', using 'Select' when you're happy with the scheme shown.
-Repeat the process for the different 'night color schemes'.
+Select 'Change map colours' to choose between the alternative colour schemes that are available for the maps used in your TomTom system (several of which are most suitable for use at night).
+Use and to cycle through the different 'day colour schemes', using 'Select' when you're happy with the scheme shown.
+Repeat the process for the different 'night colour schemes'.

-To switch between day and night colors in normal use, see 'Use night colors'.
+To switch between day and night colours in normal use, see 'Use night colours'.

 Choose 'Change brightness' to adjust the brightness of your TomTom ONE's backlit display.
-To save you adjusting the brightness several times each day, there are two preference sliders, one each for the daytime and night time color schemes.
-For example, you'll probably have the day color brightness set quite high and the night version set quite low.
+To save you adjusting the brightness several times each day, there are two preference sliders, one each for the daytime and night time colour schemes.
+For example, you'll probably have the day colour brightness set quite high and the night version set quite low.